-Lower interest rates, longer repayment terms and a high loan ceiling – it’s no wonder SBA 7(a) loans are the most popular type of SBA loan in the market.
+Lower interest rates, longer repayment terms, and a high loan ceiling – it’s no wonder SBA 7(a) loans are the most popular type of SBA loan in the market.
 Despite its perks, qualifying for an SBA 7(a) loan is not that easy.

-Benefits of SBA Loans in General
+Benefits of SBA 7(a) Loans

 Most people think that the SBA is the agency that lends money to aspiring entrepreneurs.
 This is a common misconception because the SBA is not responsible for lending you the money.
 The SBA merely guarantees up to 85% of the loan amount provided by SBA-approved lenders.
 This encourages lenders to approve small business owners for lower-rate financing because there’s a lesser risk on their part.

 The perks of SBA loans don’t end there.
 You can use an SBA 7(a) loan for just about any business-related purpose, including:

 There are different types of 7(a) loans for specific purposes.
 Here are the following:

 - Standard 7(a) Loans: The standard 7(a) loans have a maximum loan amount of $5 million.

 - 7(a) Small Loans: This loan has a maximum of $350,000.

 - Express Loans: This type of loan has a faster turnaround compared to other SBA loans.
 The SBA says that they will get back to you within 36 hours.
 This loan can be structured as a revolving credit line and has a maximum limit of $350,000 for up to seven years.

 - International Trade Loans: These are long-term loans for companies that are expanding due to export sales.
 Companies that need to modernize to keep up with foreign competitors can use this loan as well.